about the center for public affairs research.

 (402) 554.2132; email@example.com

-Melanie Kiper, is a Community Service Associate, Co-Director of the Nebraska Municipal Clerk Institute and Academy and Director of the Certificate in Fundraising Management.
-Melanie does mapping for the Center's research projects and provides technical assistance for approximately 40 websites in the college.
+Melanie Kiper, is a Community Service Associate; and Coordinator of the Certificate in Fundraising Management.
+Melanie does mapping for the Center's research projects; assists with research and program evaluation projects; and provides technical assistance for approximately 40 websites in the college.
 She has been with CPAR since 1989.
 Melanie has an M.A. in Social Gerontology from the University of Nebraska at Omaha.
 She also has a J.D. and is a licensed attorney in the State of California.

 (402) 554.2133; firstname.lastname@example.org